 Citrus (lime or calamondin) juice

-A third citrus fruit that plays a serious role in Southeast Asian cuisines is kaffir lime.
-With its bumpy skin and thick rind, the juice of kaffir lime is not significantly dissimilar from lime juice.
-The leaves of the kaffir lime are, however, more widely used for cooking.
+A third citrus fruit that plays a serious role in Southeast Asian cuisines is makrut lime.
+With its bumpy skin and thick rind, the juice of makrut lime is not significantly dissimilar from lime juice.
+The leaves of the makrut lime are, however, more widely used for cooking.